imperva/terraform-provider-incapsula/website/docs/r/mtls_client_to_imperva_certificate_site_settings.html.markdown

 Provides an Incapsula mTLS Client to Imperva Certificate Site Settings resource.
 This resource is used to set parameters relevant to the Mutual TLS Client to Imperva Certificate functionality.
-On destroy settings will be changed to default values and resource will stop being managed by Terraform.
+On destroy, settings will be reverted to default values and the resource will no longer be managed by Terraform.

 ## Example Usage
-Associate 2 different certificates to the same site.
+Associate 2 different certificates with the same site.
-Use of `depends_on` parameter to ensure proper order of editing related resources
+Use the `depends_on` parameter to ensure that related resources are applied in the proper order.

 ```hcl
 resource "incapsula_mtls_client_to_imperva_ca_certificate" "client_ca_certificate_1" {